Alex Greenwich: Political career

 Greenwich subsequently contested the 2012 Sydney by-election as an independent with the endorsement of Moore, comfortably defeating Shayne Mallard of the Liberal Party with a 47.3 percent primary and 63.7 percent two-candidate preferred vote.
 Greenwich said after the by-election that it was "very clear Barry O'Farrell's legislation has backfired – because now there are two of us".
 Greenwich has denied claims that he is a single-issue politician, having gone to the by-election on a platform involving a range of policy areas, including small business, the re-establishment of an inner-city public high school, and social welfare and public housing, among others.

 Greenwich introduced the Reproductive Health Care Reform Bill 2019 into the New South Wales Legislative Assembly on 1 August 2019, in a bid to decriminalise abortion in New South Wales, allow abortions for up to 22 weeks, and permit an abortion after 22 weeks if two medical practitioners agree.
-The bill passed the parliament on 26 September and was assented on 2 October 2019 as the Abortion Law Reform Act 2019.
+The bill passed the parliament on 26 September and was given royal assent on 2 October 2019 as the Abortion Law Reform Act 2019.

+In October 2021, Greenwich introduced the Voluntary Assisted Dying Bill 2021.
+This bill later passed parliament and allows people to end their lives if they have a terminal illness.
+It passed both chambers of parliament and received royal assent in May 2022.

+Greenwich also supported and introduced the Equality Legislation Amendment (LGBTIQA+) Bill 2023 which was passed by members of New South Wales's Parliament on 17 October 2024.